 How do you make your one relatively short existence matter in the larger scheme of things?
 Is there a point to life when your lifespan is so finite?

 One may say that each person is a part of the world's existence, which will continue on indefinitely after one's death.
 But how can this help you find meaning in your individual life?

 Perhaps there is no point in living, but living is the point.
 As a contributor to life, your family and friends, and society, you are a part of the bigger picture.

 Are you struggling to see the point of life?

 You may not have discovered your unique gifts or talents that give you a sense of purpose and excite you about living the life you've been given.

-Doing some self-reflection and examination of your own life to try to discover your purpose can help you uncover some truths to this perplexing question.
+Doing some self-reflection and examination of your own life to try to discover your dreams can help you uncover some truths to this perplexing question.

 Let’s look at some possible answers that may resonate with you.

 31 Of The Best Answers To The Question: “What Is The Point Of Life?”

 1. To Be Happy

-Many people, including the Dalai Lama, argue that the ultimate purpose of life is to be happy.
+Many people, including the Dalai Lama, argue that the ultimate point of life is to be happy.